dspinellis/athens-visitor-info/README.md

 * The virtual reality tours at the [Foundation of the Hellenic World](http://www.fhw.gr/fhw/).
 * The [Antikythera mechanism](http://en.wikipedia.org/wiki/Antikythera_mechanism) on display at the [National Archaeological Museum of Athens](http://en.wikipedia.org/wiki/National_Archaeological_Museum_of_Athens).
 * Ride the historic [Pelion's little train](http://www.i-politismos.gr/train_eng.html) from Lechonia to Milies and back.
 (See this [YouTube video](http://www.youtube.com/watch?v=_FFXPyVspKY&feature=related)).
+* The [Hellenic IT Museum](https://elmp.gr/en/home_en/), a small (single large room) museum with lovingly curated exhibits, mainly from the home computer era.
+Includes  several historically important artefacts, such as early Apple and IBM PCs.
 * [Technopolis - Gazi](http://en.wikipedia.org/wiki/Gazi,_Athens).
 This is a preserved historic [coal gas](http://en.wikipedia.org/wiki/Town_gas) factory.
 Also located here is a small exhibition of radio technology.
 * The [War Museum](http://www.in.gr/ath/museum/article514.asp), situated next to the Byzantine Museum.
 This was founded by the [1967-1974 military junta](http://en.wikipedia.org/wiki/Greek_military_junta_of_1967-1974) to preserve and showcase Greece's military history.
 Its continued existence is a disgrace, but a nerd might find the aging fighter aircraft in its entrance mildly interesting.